 Firefox OS 1.3 and beyond

-ZTE currently haven't released builds for Firefox OS 1.3 and beyond.
+For the ebay ZTE Open, ZTE haven't released builds for Firefox OS 1.3 and beyond.
 To get these on your ZTE open you'll have to manually build and install a new Firefox OS/B2G build on it (start at the build prerequisite instructions, and treat the ZTE like it is an Inari device, for the purposes of configuration).
 You can recover your phone if necessary, using the procedure cited in the I bricked my phone section.

 You can find more of the device specifications listed on our Phone and device specs page.